msaraiva/alpine-erlang/building_against_musl/README.md

 ```

 ### Applying patches
 This is probably the most important part of this tutorial.
-In order to make your life easier, I placed all the patches you need in the patches folder.
+In order to make your life easier, I placed all the patches you need in the [patches](https://github.com/msaraiva/alpine-erlang/tree/master/building_against_musl/patches) folder.

 > **Notice:** When building the official Erlang packages for Alpine Linux, other patches are also applied.
 Some of them are related to Busybox and some just split or remove stuff to make packages smaller.
 For this tutorial I'm only applying those necessary to have a successful build.
-In case you want apply any of the other patches, you can download them from: <http://git.alpinelinux.org/cgit/aports/tree/main/erlang>
+In case you want to apply any of the other patches, you can download them from: <http://git.alpinelinux.org/cgit/aports/tree/main/erlang>